saulpw/visidata/docs/rows.md

 2. Press

     a. `gd` to delete the selected rows.
-The rows can be pasted elsewhere on any sheet of the same type with `gp`.

     **or**